janakverma/assignment/README.md

 #### 6. Summary
 This was cool and good project that I liked to create and play around.
 There are many other ways that this could be improved and real world or in production, I would deploy an "Ingress-Nginx" and then have the SSL certificate in place with automation to update it before expiry.

-I would use a domain to configure the URLs.
-Metrics monitoring using nodeexporter,prometheus and grafana could be stood up.
+I would use a domain to configure the URLs.Metrics monitoring using nodeexporter,prometheus and grafana could be stood up.
 Application monitoring via filebeat/fluentd,logstash,elasticsearch and kibana can be setup.

 So there are several other things that would be needed in real world but since this simply a mock test assignment, we should be good.

 Please feel free to connect and ask if you have any queries.